avajs/eslint-plugin-ava/docs/rules/prefer-t-regex.md

 The AVA [`t.regex()` assertion](https://github.com/avajs/ava/blob/master/docs/03-assertions.md#regexcontents-regex-message) can test a string against a regular expression.

 This rule will enforce the use of `t.regex()` instead of manually using `RegExp#test()`, which will make your code look clearer and produce better failure output.
+The rule will also prevent equality assertions with a regex and a non-regex, which is almost always an error.

 This rule is fixable.
 It will replace the use of `RegExp#test()`, `String#match()`, or `String#search()` with `t.regex()`.